Cynthia & George Mitchell Foundation donates $100,000 to Cibolo Nature Center for Cibolo Conservation Corridor

 · Preserve Cibolo Creek, its riparian buffers and adjacent lands from the Cibolo Nature Center to the aquifer recharge zone.

 · Develop relationships with adjacent landowners to encourage conservation.

 · Expand constituencies that support land and water conservation.

 · Maintain collaboration with The Nature Conservancy, Texas Parks and Wildlife Department and other partners to seek additional conservation solutions.

-· Develop and strengthen governmental agency relationships and partnerships, using data from scientific research to inform policies related to land and water conservation.
+· Develop and strengthen governmental agency relationships and partnerships, using data from Citizen Science research to inform policies related to land and water conservation.

 · Inform the public about the value of ecological services that improve water quality, moderate floods, and maintain base flows in streams and springs.